John B. Creeden: Law School reform

 The Association of American Law Schools (AALS) gave Georgetown Law School a quality rating of B, prompting Creeden to undertake a major reorganization of the governance of the school.
 In the spring of 1920, he obtained the consent of the board of regents to effectively terminate the semi-autonomous status of the law school, bringing it under closer control of the university leadership.
 This involved appointing a Jesuit regent to ensure the school was conforming to the tradition and mission of the university (a reform Creeden and a later president, Coleman Nevils, implemented at all of the university's professional schools), and creating an executive faculty that consisted of the president, the dean of the law school, and six professors chosen by the president.

 In order to improve the quality of the school, he also had new bylaws adopted, which significantly raised the standards for admission to the law school.
 Applicants were required to have at least completed four years of high school.
 By 1925, this standard was raised to require at least two years of college, with courses in history, economics, political science, ethics, logic, and rhetoric.
-With the support of Dean George E. Hamilton, in October 1921, day classes were offered for the first time (while until then, there were evening classes designed for part-time students), and several full-time professors were hired to supplement the part-time faculty that maintained active law practices.
+In October 1921, with the support of dean George E. Hamilton, day classes were offered for the first time.
+Until then, the school offered only evening classes designed for part-time students.
+Several full-time professors were hired to supplement the part-time faculty that maintained active law practices.
 Evening students were required to study for four years, instead of the previous three.
 These reforms resulted in the AALS upgrading Georgetown's rating to an A in 1925.
 Creeden and other administrators anticipated a decrease in enrollment due to these heightened standards, but this decrease was smaller than expected, and returned to previous levels within several years.